-Types of Ugandan Law World Bank OP4.12 Comparison/Gaps Mitigation Measure Affected Persons/ Lost Assets " (2) 11: necessary "for public use or in the interest of defense, public safety, public order, public morality or public health."
-Completion of Privately owned land's value is Implement all relevant resettlement There is no equivalence The project will conform to WB resettlement and negotiated between the owner plans before project completion and between Ugandan law and and best practices during compensation and the developer.
-In rural areas, provide resettlement entitlements World Bank policies on implementation of the RAP. land is valued at open market before displacement or restriction of implementing relevant value, buildings are valued at access.
-For projects involving resettlement plans before replacement cost, and a 15% to restrictions of access, impose the project completion or on 30% disturbance allowance must restrictions in accordance with the providing resettlement be paid if six months or less timetable in the plan of actions. entitlements before notice is given to the owner. displacement or restriction of Livelihood There are no explicit provisions Livelihoods and living standards are access.
-Ugandan policy and The project will provide restoration and There are no explicit provisions under resettlement or relocation Livelihoods and living standards are to be restored in real terms to pre- Ugandan policy and legislation would need to be The project will provide transition allowance. assistance for livelihood assistance. displacement levels or better aligned with Bank policy to transition anowance. assistance for inventiood assistance. displacement levels of better effectively guarantee rights of all affected persons of involuntary resettlement.
-Consultation and There are no explicit provisions Consult project-affected persons, host While the consultation No gap. disclosure for consultations and disclosure communities and local NGOs, as requirement is inherent in the but there are guidelines issued by appropriate.
-Provide them EIA, it contains a number of separate ministries (e.g. roads opportunities to participate in the differences with the and energy). planning, implementation, and requirements of Bank policy.
-The Land Acquisition Act, monitoring of the resettlement however makes provision for an program, especially in the process of enquiry whereby the affected developing and implementing the person can make formal written procedures for determining eligibility claim and the assessment officer for compensation benefits and
+Types of Affected Persons/ Lost Assets Ugandan Law World Bank OP4.12 Comparison/Gaps Mitigation Measure necessary "for public use or in the interest of defense, public safety, public order, public morality or public health."
+Completion of resettlement and compensation Privately owned land's value is negotiated between the owner and the developer.
+In rural areas, land is valued at open market value, buildings are valued at replacement cost, and a 15% to 30% disturbance allowance must be paid if six months or less notice is given to the owner.
+Implement all relevant resettlement plans before project completion and provide resettlement entitlements before displacement or restriction of access.
+For projects involving restrictions of access, impose the restrictions in accordance with the timetable in the plan of actions.
+There is no equivalence between Ugandan law and World Bank policies on implementing relevant resettlement plans before project completion or on providing resettlement entitlements before displacement or restriction of access.
+The project will conform to WB and best practices during implementation of the RAP.
+Livelihood restoration and assistance There are no explicit provisions under resettlement or relocation for livelihood assistance.
+Livelihoods and living standards are to be restored in real terms to pre- displacement levels or better Ugandan policy and legislation would need to be aligned with Bank policy to effectively guarantee rights of all affected persons of involuntary resettlement.
+The project will provide transition allowance.
+Consultation and disclosure There are no explicit provisions for consultations and disclosure but there are guidelines issued by separate ministries (e.g. roads and energy).
+The Land Acquisition Act, however makes provision for an enquiry whereby the affected person can make formal written claim and the assessment officer Consult project-affected persons, host communities and local NGOs, as appropriate.
+Provide them opportunities to participate in the planning, implementation, and monitoring of the resettlement program, especially in the process of developing and implementing the procedures for determining eligibility for compensation benefits and While the consultation requirement is inherent in the EIA, it contains a number of differences with the requirements of Bank policy.
+No gap.

 Types of Affected Persons/ Lost Assets Ugandan Law World Bank OP4.12 Comparison/Gaps Mitigation Measure is obliged to conduct a hearing before making his award. development assistance (as documented in a resettlement plan), and for establishing appropriate and accessible grievance mechanisms.
 Grievance mechanism and dispute resolution The Land Act, 1998 states that land tribunals must be established at all districts.
 The Land Act empowers the Land Tribunals to determine disputes and it provides for appeal to higher ordinary courts.
 The Land Acquisition Act provides for the aggrieved person to appeal to the High Court.
-Establish appropriate and accessible grievance mechanisms.
 Grievance committees to be instituted within the procedure but will not replace the existing legal process in Uganda; rather it seeks to resolve issues quickly so as to expedite receipt of entitlements and smooth resettlement without resorting to expensive and time-consuming legal action.
 If the grievance procedure fails to provide a settlement, complainants can still seek legal redress.